-Case study: Woodmoor View, Athersley South
+Case Study: Woodmoor View, Athersley South

-At Woodmoor View, seven bungalows were completed in September 2022.
-The properties occupy a site on a key route into the town centre, helping to meet the demand for affordable rented housing in the borough.
+At Woodmoor View, completed in September 2022, seven bungalows occupy a site on a key route into the town centre, helping to meet the demand for affordable rented housing in the Borough.
 All the bungalows meet the requirements of Building Regulations Part M4 (2) for accessible and adaptable dwellings.
 A three-bedroom bungalow on the site was further adapted to meet the requirements of a specific family whose needs could not be met in the existing council stock.